What are Prime Factors? | Maths Explanation for Python Kids

-Finding prime factors is all about selecting those factors of a number that are prime.
+Finding prime factors is all about selecting those factors of

 The prime factors of 36 as an example, are: